samuelberven/samuelberven/README.md

 - 👯 I’m looking to collaborate on large-scale app backends
 - 📫 How to reach me: [samberven@gmail.com](samberven@gmail.com)
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **I'm also a professoinal Japanese-English translator**
+- ⚡ Fun fact: **I'm also a professional Japanese-English translator**

 ## About Me
 Welcome to my profile!
-I’m a graduating CS student at Oregon State University with a decade of translation experience.
-Skilled in collaborating with diverse teams and thriving in both onsite and remote environments, I excel at meeting dynamic client requirements and deadlines—much like adhering to coding standards.
-I’m eager to leverage my communication skills and curiosity in an entry-level SWE role or internship, offering fresh solutions.
+I'm a new Oregon State Unviersity CS grad with a decade of translation experience.
+I've worked with all kinds of teams, both in-person and remotely, and am quick to adapt to changing client needs and deadlines-- sort of like adhering to coding standards.
+I'm excited to bring my communication skills and curiosity to an entry-level software engineering role or internship, where I can contribute fresh ideas and help solve engineering problems.

 ## 🌐 Social
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/samuelberven/)